jm130/dmogdocs/docs/source/user/jobmanagement.rst

    * - NODES
      - Number of nodes allocated to the job or the minimum number of nodes required by a pending job
    * - NODELIST(REASON)
-     - For pending jobs: Reason why pending. \n
+     - For pending jobs: Reason why pending. |
-       For failed jobs: Reason why failed. \n
+       For failed jobs: Reason why failed. |
        For all other job states: List of allocated nodes.
-See below for a list of the most common reason codes.\n
+See below for a list of the most common reason codes.

 During its lifetime, a job passes through several states.
 The most common states are PENDING, RUNNING, SUSPENDED, COMPLETING, and COMPLETED.
 Some other states are shown in the table below: